-- 1. In the event of an emergency, communication shall be the responsibility of the district employees on scene - 2.
-Dial 911, to notify local agency support such as law enforcement or fire services. - 3.
-If safe to do so, notify key administrators, departments, and personnel. - 4.
-If safe to do so, personnel shall relay threat information, warnings, to ensure the school community is notified. - 5.
-Contact 530-625-4821 to notify of situation. - 6.
-Contact Hoopa Tribal Education Administration office 530-625-4413 - 7.
-Notify Public Safety 707-476-4111. - 8.
-In the event of an emergency, the responsible district employee on scene will: - 9.
-Follow established procedures for the specific emergency as outlined in the College of the Redwoods Emergency Procedure Booklet. - 10.
-Lock all doors and turn off lights if in lockdown due to an active shooter or similar emergency. - 11.
-Close all window curtains. - 12.
-Get all inside to safe location Kitchen area is best internal location. - 13.
-If a police officer or higher official arrives, they will assume command. - 14.
-Wait until notice of all is clear before unlocking doors. - 15.
-If safe to do so, move to the nearest evacuation point outside building (Pooky's Park), directly behind the Hoopa Tribal Education Building. - 16.
+- 1. In the event of an emergency, communication shall be the responsibility of the district employees on scene. - a.
+Dial 911, to notify local agency support such as law enforcement or fire services. - b.
+If safe to do so, notify key administrators, departments, and personnel. - c.
+If safe to do so, personnel shall relay threat information, warnings, to ensure the school community is notified. - d.
+Contact 530-625-4821 to notify of situation. - e.
+Contact Hoopa Tribal Education Administration office 530-625-4413 - f.
+Notify Public Safety 707-476-4111. - 2.
+In the event of an emergency, the responsible district employee on scene will: - a.
+Follow established procedures for the specific emergency as outlined in the College of the Redwoods Emergency Procedure Booklet. - b.
+Lock all doors and turn off lights if in lockdown due to an active shooter or similar emergency.

+- c.
+Close all window curtains. - d.
+Get all inside to safe location Kitchen area is best internal location. - e.
+If a police officer or higher official arrives, they will assume command. - f.
+Wait until notice of all is clear before unlocking doors. - g.
+If safe to do so, move to the nearest evacuation point outside building (Pooky's Park), directly behind the Hoopa Tribal Education Building. - h.
 Do not leave site, unless it has been deemed safe by the person in command.
 Student Support Services (required for online classes)